-(vii) 'IGA' means Inter Governmental Agreement between the Governments of India and the USA to improve international tax compliance and to implement FATCA of the USA.

-(viii) 'KYC Templates' means templates prepared to facilitate collating and reporting KYC data to the CKYCR, for individuals and legal entities.

-(ix) 'Non-face-to-face customers' means customers who open accounts without visiting the branch / offices of the NBFC or meeting the officials of the NBFC.
+- (i) 'IGA' means Inter Governmental Agreement between the Governments of India and the USA to improve international tax compliance and to implement FATCA of the USA. - (ii) 'KYC Templates' means templates prepared to facilitate collating and reporting KYC data to the CKYCR, for individuals and legal entities. - (iii) 'Non-face-to-face customers' means customers who open accounts without visiting the branch / offices of the bank or meeting the officials of the bank.

-(x) 'On-going Due Diligence' means regular monitoring of transactions in accounts to ensure that transactions are consistent with the NBFC's knowledge about the customers, customers' business and risk profile, the source of funds / wealth.

-(xi) 'Periodic Updation' means the steps taken to ensure that documents, data or information collected under the CDD process are kept up-to-date and relevant by undertaking reviews of existing records at the periodicity prescribed by the RBI.

-(xii) 'Regulated Entities (REs)' means:

-(a) all Scheduled Commercial Banks (SCBs) / Regional Rural Banks (RRBs) / Local Area Banks (LABs) / All Primary (Urban) Co-operative Banks (UCBs) / State and Central Co-operative Banks (StCBs / CCBs), and any other entity which has been licensed under section 22 of Banking Regulation Act, 1949, which as a group shall be referred as 'banks'

-(b) All India Financial Institutions (AIFIs)

-(c) All Non-Banking Finance Companies (NBFCs), Miscellaneous Non-Banking Companies (MNBCs) and Residuary Non-Banking Companies (RNBCs)

-(d) Asset Reconstruction Companies (ARCs)

-(e) All Payment System Providers (PSPs) / System Participants (SPs) and Prepaid Payment Instrument Issuers (PPI Issuers)

-(f) All authorised persons (APs), including those who are agents of Money Transfer Service Scheme (MTSS), regulated by the Regulator.

-(xiii) 'Shell Bank' means a bank that has no physical presence in the country in which it is incorporated and licensed, and which is unaffiliated with a regulated financial group that is subject to effective consolidated supervision.
+- (iv) 'On-going Due Diligence' means regular monitoring of transactions in accounts to ensure that transactions are consistent with the bank's knowledge about the customers, customers' business and risk profile, the source of funds / wealth. - (v) 'Payable-through accounts': The term payable-through accounts refer to correspondent accounts that third parties use directly to transact business on their own behalf. - (vi) 'Periodic Updation' means the steps taken to ensure that documents, data or information collected under the CDD process are kept up-to-date and relevant by undertaking reviews of existing records at the periodicity prescribed by the RBI. - (vii) 'Regulated Entities (REs)' means: - (a) all Scheduled Commercial Banks (SCBs) / Regional Rural Banks (RRBs) / Local Area Banks (LABs) / All Primary (Urban) Co-operative Banks (UCBs) / State and Central Co-operative Banks (StCBs / CCBs), and any other entity which has been licensed under section 22 of Banking Regulation Act, 1949, which as a group shall be referred as 'banks' - (b) All India Financial Institutions (AIFIs) - (c) All Non-Banking Finance Companies (NBFCs), Miscellaneous Non-Banking Companies (MNBCs) and Residuary Non-Banking Companies (RNBCs) - (d) Asset Reconstruction Companies (ARCs) - (e) All Payment System Providers (PSPs) / System Participants (SPs) and Prepaid Payment Instrument Issuers (PPI Issuers) - (f) All authorised persons (APs), including those who are agents of Money Transfer Service Scheme (MTSS), regulated by the Regulator. - (viii) 'Shell Bank' means a bank that has no physical presence in the country in which it is incorporated and licensed, and which is unaffiliated with a regulated financial group that is subject to effective consolidated supervision.
 Physical presence means meaningful mind and management located within a country.
 The existence simply of a local agent or low-level staff does not constitute physical presence.

-(xiv) 'Video based Customer Identification Process (V-CIP)': an alternative method by which an authorised official of the NBFC conducts customer identification with facial recognition and customer due diligence.
-This process involves a seamless, secure, live, informed- consent based audio-visual interaction with the customer to obtain identification information required for CDD purpose, and to ascertain the veracity of the information which the customer furnished, through independent verification and by maintaining an audit trail of the processand the NBFC shall treat such processes complying with prescribed standards and procedures on par with face-to-face CIP for the purpose of these Directions.
+(ix) 'Video based Customer Identification Process (V-CIP)': an alternative method by which an authorised official of the bank conducts customer identification with facial recognition and customer due diligence.
+This process involves a seamless, secure, live, informed- consent based audio-visual interaction with the customer to obtain identification information required for CDD purpose, and to ascertain the veracity of the information which the customer furnished, through independent verification and by maintaining an audit trail of the process.
+The bank shall treat such processes complying with prescribed standards and procedures on par with face-to-face CIP for the purpose of this Direction.

-(xv) 'Wire transfer' related definitions:
+(x) 'Wire transfer' related definitions: